UniversalDependencies/UD_Coptic-Scriptorium/README.md

 # References
   * Zeldes, A. & Schroeder, C. T. (2016a).
 SCRIPTORIUM Part-of-Speech Tagsets for Sahidic Coptic.
 Georgetown University and University of the Pacific, Technical Report.
   * Zeldes, A. & Schroeder, C. T. (2016b).
 "An NLP Pipeline for Coptic".
 In: Proceedings of LaTeCH 2016 - The 10th SIGHUM Workshop at the Annual Meeting of the ACL.
 Berlin, 146-155.

 # Changelog

+  * CHANGELOG 2.1 -> 2.2

+Repository renamed from UD_Coptic to UD_Coptic-Scriptorium.

   * CHANGELOG 2.0 -> 2.1

 Added Apophthegmata Patrum (AP) 1-4 to training data and moved AP24 to dev and AP26 to test to create contiguous document partitions for the AP portions.

   * CHANGELOG 1.4 -> 2.0

 Switched to UD v2 and added bound group information (multiword super-tokens).
 Added Gospel of Mark chapters 3-5 to previously available dev data, and numerous error corrections.

 * CHANGELOG 1.3 -> 1.4

 First inclusion in full release as of v1.4.
 Added Gospel of Mark chapter 2 to previously available dev data, and numerous error corrections.